Huw's "magically" appearing poppy.

 Occasionally clueless companies (quite often foreign-owned and ignorant of the cultural implications) try to ban their staff from wearing the poppy as a contravention of their dresscode or uniform policies - this invariably leads to a huge backlash from the public and castigation by the media and politicians and the companies have as a rule backed down rather than deal with the negative publicity and potential boycotts.

-In at least seven provinces in Canada (British Columbia, Ontario, Quebec, Alberta, Saskatchewan, New Brunswick and Newfoundland), poppies are also plated onto veterans' licence plates.
+In at least seven provinces in Canada (British Columbia, Ontario, Quebec, Alberta, Saskatchewan, New Brunswick and Newfoundland and Labrador), poppies are also plated onto veterans' licence plates.

 The white poppy: the white or peace poppy is a recently revived concept, originally developed by pacifist groups in the wake of WWI.
 Views on the matter are split.
 Some people oppose the wearing of white poppies, arguing that they show disrespect for veterans and the sacrifices made by the Armed Forces.
 Despite this, most wearers of the white poppy pair it with a traditional red one, saying that it represents the hope that such sacrifices will never need to be made again.
 This is sometimes a white feather instead, especially in New Zealand, where it was a symbol for a Maori Peace movement long before its use during the war.
 (This is rather ironic considering white feathers were originally handed out by pro-